Psalms For Life

 for you see what’s right.

-If you examine my heart—
+If you examine my heart

-catch me at night unawares—
+catching me unawares at night

-you’ll find nothing.
+you’ll find nothing amiss.

 I’ve determined not to sin